danielvarab/danielvarab.github.io/content/_index.md

 ## About Me
 Hi and welcome to my spot on the internet!
-I am an industrial Ph.D. at Novo Nordisk and am part of the Natural Language Processing research group, [NLP
-North](https://nlpnorth.github.io/), at the IT University of Copenhagen (ITU).
+I am a 3rd year industrial Ph.D. at Novo Nordisk and am part of the Natural Language Processing research group, [NLP North](https://nlpnorth.github.io/), at the IT University of Copenhagen (ITU).
 I am honored to be supervised by [Christian Hardmeier](https://christianhardmeier.rax.ch).
-My research interests lie in the practical challenges of text summarization, such as aquiring data, building multi-and crosslingual systems, and exploring synergies between extractive and abstractive system designs.
-I have in the past spent much time building datasets and have as of late shifted my focus towards system design.
+My research interests lie in the practical challenges of text summarization, such as acquiring data, building multi-and cross-lingual systems, and exploring synergies between extractive and abstractive system designs.
+I have in the past spent much time building datasets and have as of late shifted my focus toward system design.

 ## Publications
 - *(EMNLP 2022) Experimental Standards for Deep Learning Research: A Natural Language Processing Perspective*